This post explains all about overlaying and underlaying in matched betting.

 Underlaying a free bet

-Matched bettors often underlay Stake Not Returned (SNR) free bets.
-Underlaying is a good technique when using free bets at high odds.
+Matched bettors often underlay Stake Not Returned (SNR) free bets used at high odds.

-You are laying less to make extra profit if your high odds selection wins, whilst sacrificing a small portion of your free bet.
+Underlaying will make extra profit if your high odds selection wins.
+While sacrificing a small part of your free bet.

-Another use of underlaying is for bonus rollover offers.
-You would underlay to try to lose your bookmaker balance in to the exchange.
+Underlaying is useful for bonus rollover offers.
+Underlay to try to lose your bookmaker balance to the exchange.

-Otherwise, if the back bet wins there is enough money at the bookie to complete the wagering requirement.
+Otherwise, if your back bet wins, you’ll have enough money at the bookie to complete the wagering.

 Underlaying arbitrage bets

-Underlaying is also useful when matched betting in shops – or sharbing.
+Underlaying is also useful when matched betting in shops.

-Find an arbitrage bet on a shop betting coupon, simply lay your stake plus commission for a risk-free shot at sharbing profit.
+Discover arb bets on shop betting coupons, then lay your stake plus commission.
+This gives a risk-free shot at making profit.

-Check out the sharbing guide for some examples of underlaying.
+See the sharbing guide for examples of underlaying.